IoanJugravu/HolographicDisplayFan/README.md

 How the Project Works:

--using an internal interupstion to mesure the time it take the fan to complate a revolution, and use this time to display in the next revolution.
+-Using an internal interupstion to mesure the time it take the fan to complate a revolution, and use this time to display in the next revolution.

--how every letter is displayed is saved in: "letters.h" file togheder with the display function: "afisareLitera(litera, i)".
+-How every letter is displayed is saved in: "letters.h" file togheder with the display function: "afisareLitera(litera, i)".

-	-the display function modify the output of PORTC and PORTD on the ATmega328 chip.
+	-The display function modify the output of PORTC and PORTD on the ATmega328 chip.

--one revolution of the blade is divided in 120 circle arcs.
+-One revolution of the blade is divided in 120 circle arcs.
 In each arc will be displayed a pice of letter or nothing for space.